Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   > [Info] Be aware that you can only edit the *Required* option for attributes that are not inherited.

 4. Click the ![Settings](../../Assets/Icons/Settings02.png "[Settings]") (Settings) button in the *Assigned attributes* section.
   The *Required* column in the list of attributes is locked.
-All changes in the attribute list are saved.
+All changes in the attribute list have been saved.

 5. Click the ![Back](../../Assets/Icons/Back02.png "[Back]") (Back) button in the upper left corner to return to the list of attribute sets or proceed to [edit the attribute set](#edit-an-attribute-set).